 Storage Service Area Notes 30 minutes, which results in a storage volume of 15,000 gallons.
 Decision item 4 on an Appeal from the King County Zoning Adjustor dated September 7, 1984 for File No. 84-32-AC stated, "only a 120,000 gallon storage structure may be installed".
 Conclusion 3 in the Decision dated May 31, 1984 on File No. 84-32-AC from King County stated, "A 120,000 gallon storage capacity is adequate to serve existing residential customers and probably other future residential customers in the service area with fire flow."
-This was based on Finding I.3. in this Decision, which references a May 2, 1984 memo from King County Fire Marshal Tom McDonald, stating "King County Ordinance 5828establishes the minimum acceptable fire flow for residences at 1,000 gallons per minute for a duration of (2) hours.
+This was based on Finding 1.3. in this Decision, which references a May 2, 1984 memo from King County Fire Marshal Tom McDonald, stating "King County Ordinance 5828establishes the minimum acceptable fire flow for residences at 1,000 gallons per minute for a duration of (2) hours.
 Based on these factors the minimum acceptable size of reservoir or storage tank for fire flow purposes would be 120,000 gallons."
-On August 8, 1983, Item 2 in King County Ordinance 6494 approved a 120,000 gallon tank to serve Cumberland. on the highest service connection being at an elevation of 860.2 ft.
-The system is able to provide the required operational storage at a minimum of 30 psi to a maximum service elevation of 858.7 ft (about a 1 psi difference to the 860.2 ft service elevation).
-Six connections exist above this elevation.
-Because the deficiency is minor and only impacts a small number of service connections, no capital projects are currently planned.
-Operational changes may be made to reduce the operating band (and associated operating storage) to reduce deficiency.
-Sufficient storage does not exist to fully supply the design fire flow event while maintaining 20 psi in the zone.
-A potential solution to the storage deficiency is to have a portion of the fire suppression volume supplied by the Cumberland Pump Station.
-However, assuming the pump station makes up the difference in required volume causes a deficiency in the Cumberland Pump Station.
-More discussion of this deficiency and potential improvements is provided in the source capacity analysis results in section 6.2.2.
-The analysis shows that storage has small deficiencies for both the 20 psi and 30 psi requirements.
+On August 8, 1983, Item 2 in King County Ordinance 6494 approved a 120,000 gallon tank to serve Cumberland. analysis results in section 6.2.2.
+Sunrise Ine analysis shows that storage has small deficiencies for both the 20 psi and 30 psi requirements.
 This result is based on a highest service connection at an elevation of 628.8 ft.
 Storage required at 30 psi is driven by the required operational storage, which remains constant through the planning horizon.
 Between the standby and fire suppression storage components, 20 psi storage is driven by standby storage, which increases across the planning horizon due to projected growth in demands.
-Sunrise Required storage can be provided at adequate pressure to service connections at an elevation of 623.6 ft or below.
+Required storage can be provided at adequate pressure to service connections at an elevation of 623.6 ft or below.
 Only one service connection exists above this elevation, which will see a slight deficiency (about 1 psi max) given 2017 demands.
 As growth continues in the area, it is forecasted that by 2037 service connections above an elevation of 607.8 ft would see a deficiency (about 9 psi max).
 Potential Improvements: Modifications to storage and/or booster pumps will be necessary to allow the entire forecasted required standby storage volume to be available at the minimum 20 psi pressure to all service connections.
 As the area is developed, further analysis will be completed to determine the appropriate course of action.
 Indian Hill The analysis found that storage in the service area is adequate throughout the 20-year planning horizon.
 McMillin Gravity The McMillin Gravity Service Area consists of a number of interconnected pressure zones and storage facilities.
 Because of the interconnections between facilities, the area was analyzed as a whole.
 The available storage for each storage facility within the service area was based on the highest service connection directly served by each facility.
 The analysis found that storage in the service area is adequate throughout the 20-year planning horizon.